 - March 17, 2016

-The eruption of your wisdom teeth can be horrible, especially if you have a small jaw.
-Patients who don’t have room for their wisdom teeth usually end up with partial eruptions or impactions that quickly become serious oral health risks.
+The eruption of wisdom teeth can be painful, especially if your jaw isn’t big enough to accommodate more teeth.
+Patients who don’t have room for their wisdom teeth can end up with partial eruptions or impactions that quickly become serious oral health risks.

-Wisdom teeth that come in crooked or sideways push their neighboring molars out of position, which can have an effect on your bite that causes serious pain.
-The further your teeth are pushed out of alignment the more stress your jaw is under, leading to TMJ pain.
-Pain in your jaw joint tends to linger and cause a lot of misery!
+Wisdom teeth that come in crooked or sideways push their neighboring molars out of position, which can affect your bite that causes serious pain.
+The further your teeth are pushed out of alignment, the more stress your jaw is under, leading to TMJ pain.

 Tooth extraction is something we take very seriously.
-A big part of that is making sure you are comfortable each step of the way, which is why we offer several sedation options that can make your extraction be a simple, fear-free affair.
+The process may seem scary, but we make sure you are comfortable every step of the way, which is why we offer several sedation options to make extractions a simple, fear-free affair.

-There’s only one thing better than a simple tooth extraction procedure: not getting a tooth extracted at all!
-We encourage you to take preventive dental care seriously by brushing twice a day, flossing nightly, and always seeing us for regular checkups.
-With good consistent care you’ll never need to worry about getting your teeth extracted.
+We encourage you to take preventive dental care seriously by brushing twice a day, flossing nightly and always seeing us for regular checkups.
+With good consistent care, you’ll never need to worry about getting your teeth extracted.

-If you’re concerned about getting a tooth pulled don’t hesitate to contact us.
-The earlier we see you the better the chance you’ll keep that problem tooth!
+If you’re concerned about getting a tooth pulled, don’t hesitate to contact us, your family dentist near Joliet.
+The earlier we see you, the better the chance you’ll keep that problem tooth!
 You can reach our Shorewood office at 815-725-5991 or you can request an appointment online.
 We look forward to seeing you soon!